 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Acquire basic skills and techniques in English to Chinese translation of different genres.
+- Acquire basic skills and techniques in Chinese to English translation.

-- Explain linguistic and cultural differences across text genres.
+- Explain linguistic and cultural differences between English and Chinese.

-- Apply the code of ethics in translation.
+- Understand basic translation concepts and theories as well as the code of ethics in translation.

 |Timetable||View the lecture timetable | View the full unit timetable|